Omphalodes is a cute perennial with broad, bright green leaves. When it blooms, it’s dotted with graceful lapis-blue flowers.

 When Spring comes along, slugs and snails are the only threats to Omphalodes.
 They devour young shoots and keep the plant from developing normally.

 Landscaping and pairing

 Omphalodes cappadocica is excellent both in a pot and in flower beds.
-Just the right choice for ground cover at the foot of a tree or shrub!
+Just the right choice for a blue ground cover at the foot of a tree or shrub!
 Indeed, it doesn’t fear crowding from weeds and other plants, and quickly takes control of its allotted space.
 Naturally, it also pairs perfectly well with other shade plants such as Bergenia, Hosta, ferns, etc.

 Smart tip about Omphalodes navelwort